 Adding and formatting text

 Many of your slides are likely to contain some text.
-This section gives you some guidelines on how to add text and how to change its appearance.
+This section gives some guidelines on how to add text and change its appearance.
 Text used in slides is contained in text boxes.
 For more information on adding and formatting text, see the Impress Guide Chapter 3 Adding and Formatting Text.

-There are two types of text boxes that you can add to a slide:
+You can add two types of text boxes to a slide:

 Choose a predefined layout from the Layouts section of the Sidebar and do not select any special contents type.
 These text boxes are called AutoLayout text boxes.